 “He’s fighting every single day in the gym.
-I believe the best still to come.
+I believe the best is still to come.
 Why not?
-If one day he wants to prove, he put his techniques to the test, why not for the belt?”
+If one day he wants to prove he put his techniques to the test, why not for the belt?”

 Those titles Cordero speaks of are currently in the hands of a 6ft 9ins Tyson Fury, who weighed in at 273 pounds for his victory.
 The other is 6ft 6ins Anthony Joshua, who scales regularly close to 250 pounds.

 Mike Tyson is 5ft 10ins.
 At his best, he was 220 pounds of pure muscle.
 Both of which don’t bode well for facing Fury or Joshua in his prime.

 The Heavyweight division has moved on.
 Those who compete are considerably taller and heavier than in Mike’s day.

 Furthermore, Cordero’s words are harder to swallow if you add Tyson’s age into the equation.
 The coach is definitively making a play from the Pay Per View selling handbook.

 ‘The Baddest Man on the Planet’ will be back in the ring, and it will be extraordinary to witness.
 But stating it’s anything more than a gimmick is just plain wrong.